williams-cs/parsecco/README.md

 [Typedoc documentation can be found here](https://williams-cs.github.io/pants/)

-## installing development dependencies
+## installing dependencies and building

-To install package dependencies for `pants` you will need to run:
+We supply a `Makefile` with Pants to make working with this library easy.
+To build, run:

 ```
-$ npm install
+$ make
 ```

-in the pants repository directory.
+in the Pants repository directory.

 ## running tests

 Run:

 ```
-$ npm run test
+$ make test
 ```